Understanding the Costs Associated With Accepting Credit Card Payments

 At the entry-level end of the market, providers like Square, Zettle and SumUp focus on fixed, transparent fees with zero or no contracts.

-But once you start taking beyond about £5000 per month, getting into a fixed contract will give you access to lower transaction fees overall.
-We recommend someone like Takepayments at this point for a medium-sized business.
+But once you start taking more than about £5000 per month, getting into a fixed contract will give you access to lower transaction fees overall.
+At this point, we recommend someone like Takepayments for a medium-sized business.

 At the higher end, Barclaycard’s Smartpay Anywhere offers some of the best flat-rates for CHIP and contactless payments.
 We also recommend Lightspeed, who specialise in customisable EPOS solutions for retail or hospitality.